Skip to main content

 Is Atlanta too slow for a New Yorker?

 Some people find the pace relief.
 Others feel restless.
-It depends on your relationship with NYC's intensity—was it energizing or exhausting?
+It depends on your relationship with NYC's intensity.
+Was it energizing or exhausting?
 Many transplants report initial adjustment followed by genuine appreciation.
 Those who thrive on chaos may need a transition period.

 What do NYC transplants regret about moving to Atlanta?